Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 3. Include a summary of your report's key insights.

-4. Use the hashtags #FP20Analytics, #FP20Procurement, #builtwithzoomcharts, tag @Federico Pastor - @Zoomcharts - @Enterprise DNA.
+4. Use the hashtags #FP20Analytics, #FP20SummerHoliday, #builtwithzoomcharts, tag @Federico Pastor - @Zoomcharts

 5. Additionally, post your report in the FP20 Analytics LinkedIn Community Group.